ibm-cloud-docs/discovery-data/contentminerapp.md

     - **Close**: Remove analysis result from current dashboard (not saved)
     - **Show Toolbar** or **Hide Toolbar** (saved)

-When you save a dashboard analysis, you can access it quickly from **Dashboard** tab on the launch page.
+When you save a dashboard analysis, you can access it quickly from the **Dashboard** tab on the launch page.
 From there, select the saved dashboard that you want to see and click **Analyze More**, which opens the dashboard for deeper analysis.
 {: tip}

 ### Facet analysis pane